-EDCI 626

-Guidelines for the Performance-Based Assessment: Action Research Paper
+EDCI 626 Guidelines for the Performance-Based Assessment: Action Research Paper

-Students will identify a classroom- or school-based problem (area of focus) related to gifted education in their local school, then design and implement an action research study addressing the issue.
+Students will identify a school-based problem related to gifted education in their local school, then design and implement an action research study addressing the issue.
 The PBA will consist of a final Action Research Paper to be turned in at the end of the semester.